tldr-pages/tldr/pages/linux/termusic.md

 `termusic {path/to/directory}`

-- Disable the album cover:
+- Disable showing the album cover for a specific file:

 `termusic -c {path/to/music_file}`